Housesteads Roman Fort: Name

+The 18th-century farmhouse of Housesteads provides the modern name.

 History

-Hadrian's Wall was begun in AD 122.
-A fort was built in stone at the Housesteads Roman Fort site around AD 124 overlying the original Broad Wall foundation and Turret 36B, about two miles north east of an existing fort at Vindolanda.
-The fort was repaired and rebuilt several times, its northern defences being particularly prone to collapse.
+Hadrian's Wall was begun in AD 122 and included no forts but smaller milecastles but before it was finished there was a change of plan to include forts.
+Turret 36B on the site was therefore demolished to make way for the fort built in stone around AD 124 with its northern wall overlying the original Broad Wall foundation.
+The fort was repaired and rebuilt several times.
+A major rebuilding in the late 3rd/early 4th century included interval towers on the walls, a huge horreum (warehouse) and new barracks.

 A substantial civil settlement (vicus) existed to the south, outside the fort, and some of the stone foundations can still be seen, including the so-called "Murder House", where two skeletons were found beneath an apparently newly-laid floor when excavated.
+The vicus was abandoned in about 270 before the rebuilding of the fort.

+It is unusual for Britain in that it had no running water supply and was dependent upon rainwater collection, for which purpose there is a series of large stone-lined cisterns around the periphery of the defences.
+It also has one of the best-preserved stone latrines in Roman Britain.

+Garrison

 In the 2nd century AD, the garrison consisted of an unknown double-sized auxiliary infantry cohort and a detachment of legionaries from Legio II Augusta.
-In the 3rd century, it comprised Cohors I Tungrorum, augmented by the numerus Hnaudifridi and the Cuneus Frisiorum, a Frisian cavalry unit, cuneus referring to a wedge formation.
+From 205/208 it comprised Cohors I Tungrorum (nominally 1000 strong) augmented by the numerus Hnaudifridi and the Cuneus Frisionum, a Frisian cavalry unit, cuneus referring to a wedge formation.
 The Tungrians were still there in the 4th century, according to the Notitia Dignitatum.
 By 409 AD the Romans had withdrawn.

-Most other early forts straddle the Wall and therefore protrude into barbarian territory.
-It is also unusual for Britain in that it has no running water supply and is dependent upon rainwater collection (for which purpose there is a series of large stone-lined tanks around the periphery of the defences).
-It also has one of the best-preserved stone latrines in Roman Britain.